 - Do the right things and do them well.

 Overall, current estimates for the carbon footprint of our products and services will become rapidly outdated.
 There is new legislation emerging on substantiating green claims and increasing pressure is on companies to mitigate and offset the carbon emissions of products and digital services.
-In addition, future EU legislation may require the use of Product Environmental Footprint method.
+In addition, future EU legislation may require the use of the product environmental footprint method.
 Greater understanding is important for the gaming industry to make informed decisions on future strategy, to mitigate the risks and impacts of climate change, environmental impact, and related regulations.

 Related linksPractitioner Doctorate in Sustainability PhD/EngD

-Minimum upper second UK or equivalent BSc/BA degree and/or MSc/MA at merit or equivalent in a discipline relevant to diverse aspects of applied sustainability research and thinking.
-Broadly, these may well be in the maths, physical sciences, engineering but we welcome applications from other disciplinary backgrounds.
+Candidates will require a minimum upper-second (2:1) UK honours degree or equivalent BSc/BA degree and/or MSc/MA at merit or equivalent in a discipline relevant to diverse aspects of applied sustainability research and thinking.
+Broadly, these may well be in the maths, physical sciences, engineering, but we welcome applications from other disciplinary backgrounds.